If you need to move your Compute Engine boot disk data

 /mnt/image-disk/home/[USER]/.ssh/authorized_keysfile to protect your SSH keys from being shared.

-After you are done modifying files, unmount the disk.
+After you have finished modifying files, unmount the disk.

 sudo umount /mnt/image-disk/